joshbegley/nyt-latest/README.md

 https://nytimes.com/2022/02/27/arts/music/vienna-philharmonic-carnegie-hall-review.html?searchResultPosition=8

 **New York State ends its mask mandate for schools.**\
-`Gov. Kathy Hochul announced an end to the statewide mandate, but empowered school districts to determine their own mask policies.`\
+`Gov. Kathy Hochul said the statewide mandate would end on Wednesday, but empowered local officials to determine their own mask policies.`\
 https://nytimes.com/2022/02/27/nyregion/new-york-mask-mandate-schools.html?searchResultPosition=9

 **Once Sleepy and Picturesque, Ukrainian Villages Mobilize for War**\